COVID-19 has been confirmed in Bolivia. See Coronavirus COVID-19 Global Cases for up-to-date details.

 You can protect yourself and others by doing the following:

 If you suspect you have been exposed to COVID-19 or recently returned from travelling, you may be advised by your health authority to self-isolate to see if symptoms of COVID-19 develop and avoid infecting others.
 Self-isolation involves:

 If it is confirmed that you have COVID-19, your healthcare practitioner and health authority will advise you on additional self-isolation measures.
 People who are diagnosed with COVID-19 are advised to follow the self-isolation measures outlined above and wear a mask to reduce the risk of transmitting the virus to others.

-To reduce the global spread of COVID-19, many governments and public health authorities continue to advise against non-essential travel and have placed restrictions on international departures and arrivals.
+Most governments and public health authorities have lifted restrictions on international departures and arrivals.
 You can view current travel restrictions and entry requirements here.
 Note that these requirements are subject to change at short notice and travellers should check with their airline before departure, as well as their destination's embassy.